 If you’re looking for a complete Biocidin protocol or program Biocidin offers two options.
-The first is the Bioclear Cleansing Program.
-The Bioclear Cleansing Program contains a convenient one month supply of Biocidin Liquid (or Capsules or LSF) with G.I.
-Detox+, and Proflora4R together as a kit for broad-spectrum, nutritional support to cleanse, balance intestinal ecology, and support healthy digestion and elimination.
+The first is the Bioclear Cleansing Program which is recomended by leading practitioners including us.
+The Bioclear Cleansing Program contains a convenient one-month supply of Biocidin Liquid (or Capsules or LSF) with G.I.
+Detox+, and Proflora4R together as a kit for broad-spectrum, nutritional support to cleanse, balance intestinal ecology and support healthy digestion and elimination.
 There is a cost savings by purchasing the Biocidin protocol over the individual products.

 The second is the Comprehensive Biocidin Cleansing Program.
 In Functional Medicine, the 4 R’s of balancing microbiome ecology in the GI tract is considered the foundation for establishing overall health.
-Our Comprehensive Cleansing Program™ addresses the 4 R’s with specialized and synergistic formulations to provide a clinically effective, easy to use program.
+Our Comprehensive Cleansing Program™ addresses the 4 R’s with specialized and synergistic formulations to provide a clinically effective, easy-to-use program that supports microbiome balance.

 When Should I Take Biocidin?